bayesian-stats

 Hierarchical Bayesian approach

-We use brms (Bayesian Regression Models using Stan) to fit hierarchical models where each test case is treated as drawn from a population (Goswami 2025).
-The model estimates both the average performance of each algorithm and the between-problem variance, producing full posterior distributions over rankings.
+We fit hierarchical models with brms (Bayesian Regression Models using Stan) that treat each test case as drawn from a population (Goswami 2025).
+The model estimates both the mean performance per algorithm and the between-problem variance, producing full posterior distributions over rankings rather than single numbers.

 Transferability